What is a CSA?

-- Variety of seasonal vegetables (tomatoes, peppers, beans, peas, etc)
+- Variety of seasonal vegetables (tomatoes, peppers, beans, eggplant, etc)

 Do I get to choose what I get?

-Occasionally there is a choice between certain vegetables, but it is on a first-come-first-serve basis.
+There is often a choice between certain vegetables, but it is on a first-come-first-serve basis.
 We will send an email to notify you of the share contents in advance.
 There will only be one type of bread offered in a week.

 What if I decide to end my CSA membership early?

 No worries.
-If you have to end your membership early for any reason, we will refund you for the future shares you won’t be receiving.
+If you have to end your membership early for any reason, we will refund you in full for the future shares you won’t be receiving.